Power Automate > Email automation in Power Automate

 - Flow name:

-New Sales Lead Email to Tallyfy Task
+New Sales Lead Email to Tallyfy Task. - Search for:

-. - Select When a new email arrives (V3) (Outlook 365).
+When a new email arrives. - Select When a new email arrives (V3) (Outlook 365).
 Click Create.

 - Flow name: